 As an International Business (IB) graduate you are a valuable asset to employers as you have acquired a solid theoretical understanding of business administration and will be able to convert these theories into practice and actual products.
-During your studies, you will have already built a valuable network and will be able to fulfill an international function at management level in the business-to-consumer or business-to-business sector.
-By the time you complete your studies, you will be an educated business professional who is able to offer socially responsible business solutions for the challenges of tomorrow.
+During your studies, you will have already built a valuable network and will be able to fulfil an international function at management level in the business-to-consumer or business-to-business sector.
+By the time you complete your studies, you will be an educated business professional who is able to offer socially responsible and sustainable business solutions for future challenges.
 With around 1.5 years of accumulated international experience, you will also be able to apply the practical knowledge that you have learned in a multicultural working environment.

 What your future business card might look like:

 - Business Development Manager at Shell, Belgium